Wolkabout/WolkConnect-Python/README.md

 # WolkConnect-Python-

-Connector library written in Python for WolkAbout platform.
+Connector library written in Python3 for WolkAbout platform.

 Installation
 ------------